-Visual aesthetics, which influences human perceptions of visual attributes \citep{peng_athec_2022, pieters_into_2010} and diffusion of visuals \citep{bakhshi_red_2015, sharma_how_2024}, have been extensively explored in prior research using various indicators, such as colors, composition, visual complexity, and quality \citep{kanuri_standing_2024, lu_unpacking_2023, peng_athec_2022, peng_agenda_2023, qian_convergence_2024}.
-In the assessment of AIGIs and other visuals, color and quality are two crucial factors in considering visual realism \citep{chen_image-based_2024, cutzu_estimating_2003, lu_seeing_2023}. \citet{wang_how_2011} built realism metrics using color variance, shadow softness, and surface roughness to evaluate visual realism in video games.
-We build on these studies to capture both low-level features such as color and image quality, as well as higher-level aesthetic combinations as aesthetic features.
+Visual aesthetics, which influence human perceptions of visual attributes \citep{peng_athec_2022, pieters_into_2010} and the diffusion of visuals \citep{bakhshi_red_2015, sharma_how_2024}, have been extensively explored in prior research using various indicators, such as colors, composition, and quality \citep{kanuri_standing_2024, lu_unpacking_2023, peng_athec_2022, peng_agenda_2023, qian_convergence_2024}.
+In the assessment of AIGIs and other visuals, color and quality are two crucial factors in considering realism \citep{chen_image-based_2024, cutzu_estimating_2003, lu_seeing_2023}.
+We build on these studies to capture the use of colors, perceived image quality, and aesthetic professionalism as aesthetic features.